beling/book-pl/src/ch15-01-box.md

 store the largest of its variants.

-Contrast this with what happens when Rust tries to determine how much space a recursive type like the `List` enum in Listing 15-2 needs.
+Contrast this with what happens when Rust tries to determine how much space a recursive type like the `List` enum in listing 15-2 needs.
 The compiler starts by looking at the `Cons` variant, which holds a value of type `i32` and a value of type `List`.
 Therefore, `Cons` needs an amount of space equal to the size of an `i32` plus the size of a `List`.
 To figure out how much memory the `List`